 During the year, the Group performed impairment test for the CGU of property investment operation based on cash flow forecasts derived from the most recent financial budgets approved by management covering a five-year period.
 The growth rate used in preparing cash flows beyond the five-year period is base on the estimated growth of property investment operation taking into account of industry growth rate, past experience and the medium or long-term growth target of property investment operation.
-The growth rate does not exceed the long-term average growth rate for the business of property investment operation.
-Discount rate of 14.8% (2018: 14.0%) was used in preparation of the cash flow forecasts to reflect current market assessments of the time value of money and the risks specific to property investment operation.
+Discount rate of 16.3% (2019: 14.8%) was used in preparation of the cash flow forecasts to reflect current market assessments of the time value of money and the risks specific to property investment operation.
+Another key assumption and input for the value-in-use calculation is the budgeted revenue growth rate, which is determined based on an estimated performance, management's expectations and market conditions.